mhdafh7/mhdafh7/README.md

 ### Glad to see you here!
-I'm a Front-end developer and UX designer.
-I design, create, and code all the things in between.
 My passion is in front end, but I'm not afraid of backend.
-And am always looking for exciting opportunities..
+Always looking for exciting opportunities..
-Other than mastering MERN stack right now, I'm looking into React Native and three js.
+I'm looking into React Native and web3 as of now.

 <br/>